m0sc0/EX280/P7/README.md

 view: 		  A user who cannot make any modifications, but can see most objects in a project.
 They cannot view or modify roles or bindings.

 * only this can create projects
-** edit can create new-apps, also admin and self-provisioner
+** edit can create new-apps, also admin, cluster-admin and self-provisioner
 ```

 oc get clusterrolebindings |grep self